cssnr/zipline-extension/README.md

 a [Zipline v4](https://github.com/diced/zipline) server to upload and shorten urls, view and edit files, and much more...

+This web extension is in active development.
+Expect major changes.
+Let us know [which features](https://github.com/cssnr/zipline-extension/discussions/categories/feature-requests) you would like to see.

 - [Install](#install)
 - [Features](#features)
   - [Known Issues](#known-issues)